alicechang29/what-i-learned/notes/Javascript Notes/Express.md

     - What creating successfully looks like
     - What happens when you create a duplicate cat
     - What happens when you are missing required data

+# Middleware
+- purpose of middleware is that it can be applied to a lot of different routes
+	- "is there an advantage to writing it this way?"
+- by putting a search query into a middleware function, it makes it difficult to determine what the route is doing